SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Notable general feedback:

-> * Support for promoting / monestising or coaching on how to monetise OSS
+> * Support for promoting / monetizing or coaching on how to monetize OSS
 > * Working on a GitHub sponsor accessible private nuget feed
 > * It would be great if the Foundation could provide the 506 non profit services as Open Collective does.
 Just that without (or a much smaller) fee
 > * There are over 50 million downloads of my libraries and I've made less than 2 months wages in nearly 2 years of offering support agreements.